microwavedram/konekt/README.md

 ```
 and follow the instructions

-Konekt-Node allows other computers to get the websocket from this one.
+Konekt-Node allows other computers share the websocket

 # Usage